 Everyone has the same 24 hours in a day.
 The same amount of minutes, yet some people get so much more completed each day.
 Ever wonder, how some people achieve so much in a small space of time?

 They are scheduling their time wisely.
-Effectively time blocking their day and than managing their time within the time blocks.
-So, how do you time block effectively and manage your time more efficiently.
+Effectively time blocking their day and then managing their time within the time blocks.
+So, how do you time block effectively and manage your time more efficiently?

 What is time blocking?